Author Archives: Daniel Page

 Are Slow Load-Times Killing Your Conversion Rate – Part One: 6 Best Infographics

-We’ve all felt that sense of irritation when we click on a link and have to wait while a slow page loads its dozens of unoptimized images and embedded widgets and analytics scripts, fetching components spread across servers in disparate locations and incurring significant extra round-trip lag.
+We’ve all experienced that frustration—when a page takes forever to load, burdened by unoptimized images, widgets, and analytics scripts.
+To make matters worse, these elements often pull from scattered servers, creating unnecessary lag with each round-trip request.
 Today, we’re going to have a look a 6 of the best infographics on the subject, and next week we’ll show you the top 10 causes of slow web pages and what you can do to fix them.

 1) Instant America by Mashable